Review work hours in a time tracking calendar

 People can use the calendar to understand their own week and add missing entries on the spot, while managers can use the same view to see how work is distributed.

-That shared view reduces back-and-forth because everyone is looking at the same timeline instead of interpreting separate lists or separate entry forms.
+That shared view reduces back-and-forth because everyone is looking at the same tracked work instead of interpreting separate lists or separate entry forms.

-When a week needs explanation or adjustment, the conversation becomes much easier because the calendar supports ongoing creation and review in the same workflow.
+When a week needs explanation or adjustment, the conversation becomes much easier because the calendar supports ongoing time entry and review in the same workflow.

 Shared calendar timeline for team time in Timen

-Use Timen to add entries quickly, move between month, week, and day views, and keep timesheets clear without extra cleanup.
+Use Timen to add work hours quickly, move between month, week, and day views, and keep project timesheets clear without extra cleanup.

 Frequently asked questions

-A calendar shows time the way people remember it.
-That makes it easier to create new entries, reconstruct work, spot gaps, and review time without digging through long lists.
+A calendar shows work hours the way people remember them.
+That makes it easier to create new entries, reconstruct work, spot gaps, and review project time without digging through long lists.

 Can I create entries directly from the calendar?